-We are happy to call Pana Mogren a member of our Project Horizon team and share his inspiring stories with you.
-In October he took on his most recent challenge: an 8-day solo bikepacking trip in Jotunheimen National Park (Norway).
-The freezing temperatures and changing weather conditions demanded the most of him, but he was rewarded with stunning encounters with nature and the feeling of being alive.
+We're excited to have Pana Mogren join our Project Horizon team and share his inspiring stories with you.
+In October, he took on his latest challenge: an eight-day, solo bikepacking trip in Jotunheimen National Park, Norway.
+The freezing temperatures and changing weather conditions demanded everything of him.
+He was rewarded with breathtaking encounters with nature and the indescribable feeling of being alive.

-In the past few years, he planned and conducted a bunch of adventures just like a tour through the South African outbacks or a bikepacking trip along the Mid-Atlantic Ridge in Island – always inspired by a landscape’s characteristics, natural phenomenons and by the challenges they offer him.
-Also, he was the first person to mountain bike and kayak the original postal route between Bergen and Trondheim.
+In recent years, he has planned and executed a number of adventures, such as a tour through the South African outbacks or a bikepacking trip along the Mid-Atlantic Ridge in Iceland -- always inspired by the peculiarities of a landscape, natural phenomena, and the challenges they offer him.
+He was also the first person to complete the original postal route between Bergen and Trondheim by mountain bike and kayak.

 Driven by the desire to feel alive

-His most recent adventure didn’t take him far away from home.
-Since he had to cancel a trip to Kyrgyzstan due to the pandemic situation, he searched for another opportunity in the Nordic countries to free his mind and take on a challenge that would be physically and mentally demanding.
+His latest adventure took him not far from home.
+Since he had to cancel a planned trip to Kyrgyzstan due to the pandemic situation, he looked for an alternative in the Nordic countries.
+In doing so, he wanted to take on a challenge that was both physically and mentally demanding.

-He decided to do an 8-day solo bikepacking trip in Jotunheimen National Park.
-The challenging part about it: He went at the end of October when the weather conditions in the area are uncertain and unstable, but most definitely dominated by freezing temperatures, especially on higher altitudes.
+He decided to go on an eight day, solo bikepacking trip in Jotunheimen National Park in Norway.
+The challenging part was that he planned the trip for late October, a time when weather conditions in the area are uncertain, unstable, and dominated by freezing temperatures, especially at higher altitudes.

 "This project is about feeling alive.
-To stand in front of nature's raw forces in its purest form."
+To stand in front of nature's raw forces in their purest form."

-High altitudes are something Jotunheimen National Park offers plenty of: It has the highest mountains in northern Europe, with more than 200 peaks above 2.000 meters and a scenery defined by glaciers and snow.
-So the main challenge Pana faced was to keep dry and warm when crossing the diverse landscape.
-That demanded careful planning and taking the right gear.
-In the end, however, braving the elements required one thing above all: sheer willpower.
-In exchange, he was rewarded with breathtaking encounters with nature: with sharp ridged peaks, large valleys and mountain lakes, unique flora and fauna, the power of the elements.
-And it all helped him find peace of mind far away from the daily routine.
+Higher altitudes are something Jotunheimen National Park offers plenty: it's where you'll find the highest mountains in Northern Europe with more than 200 peaks over 2,000 meters and a landscape dominated by glaciers and snow.
+So the biggest challenge for Pana was to stay dry and warm while traversing the diverse landscape.
+This required careful planning and the right gear.
+In the end, though, braving the elements required one thing above all else: sheer willpower.
+In return, he was rewarded with breathtaking encounters with nature: sharp-edged peaks, large valleys, mountain lakes, unique flora and fauna; the power of the elements.
+And all this helped him to find inner peace far from everyday life.